MKstarFromSwitch/nostalgic-ores/README.md

 # Nostalgic Ores

-Modrinth's strict moderators decided not to accept my project for misuse of title and misuse of slug/URL.
-I'm here now.

 This resource pack for Minecraft: Java Edition 1.21.4 reverts all ore textures to the old ones.

 Most of the imported ores were from 1.8.9, and some were from 1.16.